awsdocs/aws-cloudhsm-user-guide/doc_source/cli-users.md

    Number of users found:4

-       User Id             User Type       User Name                          MofnPubKey    LoginFailureCnt         2FA 1              PCO             admin                                    NO               0               NO
+       User Id             User Type       User Name                          MofnPubKey    LoginFailureCnt         2FA 1              AU              app_user                                 NO               0               NO
-            2              AU              app_user                                 NO               0               NO
-            3              CO              example_officer                          NO               0               NO
+            2              CO              example_officer                          NO               0               NO
-            4              CU              example_user                             NO               0               NO
+            3              CU              example_user                             NO               0               NO
    Users on server 1(10.0.3.11):
    Number of users found:4

-       User Id             User Type       User Name                          MofnPubKey    LoginFailureCnt         2FA 1              PCO             admin                                    NO               0               NO
+       User Id             User Type       User Name                          MofnPubKey    LoginFailureCnt         2FA 1              AU              app_user                                 NO               0               NO
-            2              AU              app_user                                 NO               0               NO
-            3              CO              example_officer                          NO               0               NO
+            2              CO              example_officer                          NO               0               NO
-            4              CU              example_user                             NO               0               NO
+            3              CU              example_user                             NO               0               NO
    Users on server 2(10.0.1.12):
    Number of users found:4

-       User Id             User Type       User Name                          MofnPubKey    LoginFailureCnt         2FA 1              PCO             admin                                    NO               0               NO
+       User Id             User Type       User Name                          MofnPubKey    LoginFailureCnt         2FA 1              AU              app_user                                 NO               0               NO
-            2              AU              app_user                                 NO               0               NO
-            3              CO              example_officer                          NO               0               NO
+            2              CO              example_officer                          NO               0               NO
-            4              CU              example_user                             NO               0               NO
+            3              CU              example_user                             NO               0               NO
    ```

-   The PCO is the first CO created on each HSM\.
-The PCO is known as the *primary* CO and this CO has the same permissions as any other CO\.

 For more information about listUsers, see [listUsers](cloudhsm_mgmt_util-listUsers.md)\.

-### To change HSM user passwords<a name="change-user-password"></a>
+### To change HSM user passwords<a name="change-user-password-cmu"></a>

  Use changePswd to change a password\.